How to dispose of recalled children’s sand

 What to do if you have any of these products:

-• In the first instance, contact Officeworks (or the store the item was purchased from) to return and refund the item/s
+• In the first instance, contact the store the item was purchased from to return and refund the item/s

-• Large quantities (>1kg) can be disposed of at the West Metro Recycling Centre.
-Our regular asbestos disposal protocol (items double-wrapped in thick builder’s plastic and labelled) must be followed.
+• Large quantities can also be disposed of at the West Metro Recycling Centre.
+Our regular asbestos disposal protocol (items double-wrapped in thick builder’s plastic and labelled) must be followed and fees apply.

 Posted in NewsTagged , ,